Shanghai STD Advice For Expats

 Shanghai expats who are worried they might have a STD (sexually transmitted disease) do not need to suffer in silence.
 There are a few options to help you get tested for STDs in Shanghai.

-We have a list of suppliers expats can contact to test for STDs in Shanghai, as well as useful resources and related news items below.
-Click here to skip directly to the lists.
+We have a list of STD hospitals and clinics expats can contact to test for STDs in Shanghai, at the end of this article.

 STDs are caused by infections; STIs (sexually transmitted infections).
 STIs become STDs when they cause symptoms.